 Video chat has multiple benefits, from personalizing the conversation to allowing parties to share vital images relevant to the conversation.

 Virtual doctor visits allow patients to interact with primary care physicians via webcam and Internet connections.
 One company, Doctor Vista, offers video chat calls and email conferences for patients in 12 countries.
 Doctor Vista claims 83 percent of its patients rate the service as “good” or “great.”
 Educators also utilize video components to discuss class assignments with students and share information with colleagues.

 Technological advances allow conversations to be sidelined and reconvened later.
 If a customer needs to gather more information or change devices, technology allows reconnection via a “limited-use link.”
 The ability to continue live help conversations eliminates frustration that accompanies having to restate prior conversations to a new agent.
 This feature is an exceptional channel for situations that require customers to complete a task that may take more than a few seconds, such as installing a new part or powering down a piece of digital equipment.
 The customer service agent is free to continue working with other clients, and the consumer is never rushed.

 Customer service and marketing programs that use chat features rely on analytics to stay ahead of the competition.
 Data gathering techniques help managers develop strategies based on real-time consumer information.
-Software that delivers information to agents regarding consumer buying history, location and demographics puts knowledge in the agent’s hands to increase sales, improving conversion rates.
+Software (click here to see more) that delivers information to agents regarding consumer buying history, location and demographics puts knowledge in the agent’s hands to increase sales, improving conversion rates.

 What other benefits do you think live online chat has for businesses?
 Have you had a similar experience in implementing live chat as customer service contact channel?